uswds/uswds-site/pages/patterns/complex-form/recognize-fix-errors.md

 - <strong>Instead of:</strong> You’re not in our system.<br/>
     <strong>Try:</strong> We can’t find your records under that login information.
 For help accessing your records, please call...
 - <strong>Instead of:</strong> Something went wrong<br/>
     <strong>Try:</strong> We weren’t able to upload your file.
-Please make sure it is a .pdf or a .doc file, and try again.
+Please make sure it is a .PDF or a .DOC file, and try again.
 - <strong>Instead of:</strong> Invalid credentials<br/>
     <strong>Try:</strong> The email or password you entered do not match our records.
 Please double-check and try again.
 (Also see the <a href="{{ site.baseurl }}/templates/authentication-pages/sign-in/">Sign-in template</a> for more information.)
 - <strong>Instead of:</strong> Warning!
 You are about to delete your record.<br/>